joelchrono12/joelchrono12.ml/_posts/2024-06-05-i-have-an-iphone-now.md

 Also, just because I am barely allowed to install things on it and the like, doesn't mean I'm not going to customize it to whatever degree Apple will let me, I don't think I'll share it or anything since it will probably just be the same wallpaper I already have on my other phone, but still, just letting you know.

-Regardless, no need to worry dear reader, I'll still be using my trusty Android device for the time being.
+Regardless, no need to worry dear reader, I'll still be mainly using my trusty Android device, the Poco F4, for the time being.

 This is day 56 of [#100DaysToOffload](https://100daystooffload.com)